heapwolf/pkp/README.md

 with entries corresponding to each signed version of the package.
 The file should include the following fields.

+### `author`
+Extracted from the `package.json`.
+This is used to alter the user making the request that a signing has been successful.

 ### `key`
-A public key of the requesting signer.
+The public key of the user making the request.

 ### `sha1`
 A sha1 hash of the codebase to be signed.